 The Pediatrics Milestones: Initial Evidence for Their Use as Learning Road Maps for Residents

-ABSTRACT OBJECTIVE: As the next step in competency-based medical education, the Pediatrics Milestone Project seeks to provide a learner-centered approach to training and assessment.
+Objective: As the next step in competency-based medical education, the Pediatrics Milestone Project seeks to provide a learner-centered approach to training and assessment.
 To help accomplish this goal, this study sought to determine how pediatric residents understand, interpret, and respond to the Pediatrics Milestones.
-METHODS: Cognitive interviews with 48 pediatric residents from all training levels at 2 training programs were conducted.
+Methods: Cognitive interviews with 48 pediatric residents from all training levels at 2 training programs were conducted.
 Each participant reviewed one Pediatrics Milestone document (PMD).
 Eight total Pediatrics Milestones, chosen for their range of complexity, length, competency domain, and primary author, were included in this study.
 Six residents, 2 from each year of residency training, reviewed each PMD.
 Interviews were transcribed and coded using inductive methods, and codes were grouped into themes that emerged.
-RESULTS: Four major themes emerged through coding and analysis: 1) the participants' degree of understanding of the PMDs is sufficient, often deep; 2) the etiology of participants' understanding is rooted in their experiences; 3) there are qualities of the PMD that may contribute to or detract from understanding; and 4) participants apply their understanding by noting the PMD describes a developmental progression that can provide a road map for learning.
+Results: Four major themes emerged through coding and analysis: 1) the participants' degree of understanding of the PMDs is sufficient, often deep; 2) the etiology of participants' understanding is rooted in their experiences; 3) there are qualities of the PMD that may contribute to or detract from understanding; and 4) participants apply their understanding by noting the PMD describes a developmental progression that can provide a road map for learning.
 Additionally, we learned that residents are generally comfortable being placed in the middle of a series of developmental milestones.
 Two minor themes focusing on interest and practicality were also identified.
-CONCLUSIONS: This study provides initial evidence for the Pediatrics Milestones as learner-centered documents that can be used for orientation, education, formative feedback, and, ultimately, assessment.
+Conclusions: This study provides initial evidence for the Pediatrics Milestones as learner-centered documents that can be used for orientation, education, formative feedback, and, ultimately, assessment.